rainfly123/mobilefacenet-ncnn/README.md

 4. retiface.py is used to detect face region and 5 points (left eye, right eye , nose, left/right mouth corner)

+# IF you want to test it  in GUI mode

+please install PySimpleGui, numpy,  PIL and opencv